fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 More talking.
 I think by slowing down, I'm more able to articulate all the relevant points in an answer.
 A few more rounds of talking through the written answers and I'll be able to start incorporating code examples into my explanations.

+##### 18/02/21 (Thu)
+__*Concepts covered*__<br/>
+- Revision
+  - Study Group
+  - Talking through written answers

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+I had another 3am study session, which went significantly better than last time - I was actually able to answer questions despite being half asleep.
+Not sure if I'm tired or something, but this afternoon I suddenly found it hard to recall answers to the written assessment practice questions.
+I've also booked in my interview assessment for RB129 in a week's time.
+That should be ample preparation.